Alison sits at a laptop. A bird is in the window watching. A wall plaque states "Housebound but not alone".

 How Did I Get Here?

 Hey!
 I’m Alison Langtry, from the UK.
 I was the kind of person with a full professional diary and another calendar hanging at home filled with social dates.
-It was 2005, and I had just regained consciousness in hospital, having survived a horrific assault.
-A double blow to my head resulted in a black eye and a misaligned jaw that needed stitching, and I was surrounded by “angels”.
+It was over ten years ago, and I had just regained consciousness in hospital, having survived a horrific assault.
+A double blow to my head resulted in a black eye and a misaligned jaw that needed stitching, and I awoke surrounded by “angels”.

 It Gets Worse Before it Gets Better

-My life improved slowly when I realised the NHS would never help me.
-When I was most scared of my symptoms, I had a visitation in a dream telling me I would be ok, but that story is for another time.
-I started to help myself reclaim as much health as possible, and a big part of that was keeping my mind in a positive place.
+My life started to improve when I realised the NHS would never help me, and I stopped begging them for help.
+I started to reclaim as much health as possible with diet changes, herbal medicine, and endocrine support.
+A big part of recovery was keeping my mind in a positive place.

 Alison x